mbryzek/rollout/README.md

   - Incremental rollout - feature is ready for users to interact with.
 Rollout the feature to 1% of traffic, then scale incrementally to 100%

-  - A/B testing - define unlimited number of test and control groups to gather data on a particular features
+  - A/B testing - define unlimited number of test and control groups to gather data on a particular features.
+For each of use, we choose to model smallest group as single integer percentages - this allows up to 100 variants per test, each with size 1%.
+In practice for AB testing, we rarely see a case with more than 3 variants.

 One of the constant challenges with these variations is the impact on reporting; e.g. if we cannot reliably report on the data, then we lose much of the value.
-In many cases we have observed distinct testing practices to access the information based on population segmentation.

 ## api